 - Misplaced Retribution: Gordon (as well as the police force) entirely places the blame of Barbara's death on Batman, with Bullock even calling him 'murderer', even though it's very clearly Scarecrow who killed her.
 However, this is never addressed and it doesn't really matter either way, because Batman blames himself anyway.
 It could be justified by the events being a fear toxin-induced fever dream, with Barbara imagining an absolute worst case scenario rather than a particularly realistic one.

 - My Greatest Failure: Bruce tells his parents' portrait he's sorry for letting them down.

 - No Kill Like Overkill: During the initial raid on the Batcave, not only are the GCPD extremely willing to use lethal force on Batman and Robin (the latter, it should be remembered, is a minor) but come armed with rocket and grenade launchers.

 - Not So Different:Bruce: Jim, believe me.
 I know how you feel.

 Bruce: You know how I lost my parents.
 The only way I could hold on to my sanity was to take matters into my own hands.

-- Secret Secret Keeper: It's strongly implied in the end that Commissioner Gordon knows Barbara is Batgirl.
+- Secret Secret-Keeper: It's strongly implied in the end that Commissioner Gordon already knew Barbara is Batgirl.

 Bane: Time to die.